 When building a new trailer, dry fit all the trailer lights and wires to the trailer frame before painting.
 Add any holes for access or for mounting before the paint.
 This keeps you from needing to cut or drill into the beautiful new paint.

 Hang wires from the decking (if it’s wood) rather than the trailer frame.
 Why?
 It avoids having to drill or tap into the metal frame.
-It’s simple to use a wood screw into the bottom of the decking.
+Also, it’s simple and easy to use a wood screw into the underside of the decking.

-Also, use conduit or lots of wire hangers — like this rubber lined P-Clip.
+Or another option is a lot of wire hangers — like this rubber wrap P-Clip.
+(This image is looking up from under the trailer showing a routing support clip on the underside of the deck.)
 In this case, a groove in the bottom of the decking allows the wires to easily pass over the cross members without pinching.
 It’s a protected channel just for the wires.
 P-Clips like this one secure the wires between.
-(Just don’t forget to undo the wires before replacing the trailer deck!)
+(Just don’t forget to disconnect all the wires before replacing the trailer deck!)